MicrosoftDocs/PlayReady/Docs/Packaging/mp4-based-formats-supported-by-playready-clients.md

 #### #EXT-X-PLAYREADYHEADER syntax for MP4-based content

-Because the non-standard `#EXT-X-PLAYREADYHEADER` tag has been used in HLS playlists to carry the PlayReady Header for some time, Windows 10 and the Xbox support this tag in HLS playlists in version 1803 or higher.
+Because the non-standard `#EXT-X-PLAYREADYHEADER` tag has been used in HLS playlists to carry the PlayReady Header for some time, Windows 10 and Xbox support this tag in HLS playlists in version 1803 or higher.

 #### #EXT-X-PLAYREADYHEADER syntax for MPEG2-TS-based content

 Some developers have used the `#EXT-X-PLAYREADYHEADER` tag in HLS playlists since 2010 to develop MPEG2-TS based PlayReady systems before MP4 file based HLS became prevalent.
-This format is not supported in Windows 10 or the Xbox in any version.
-It might be possible though to develop a player application that does the playlist and container parsing and can play these assets in a Windows or Xbox app.
+This format is not supported in Windows 10 or Xbox in any version.
+However, it might be possible to develop a player application that does the playlist and container parsing and can play these assets in a Windows or Xbox app.

 ```M
 #EXTM3U